128technology/docs/docs/config_wan_assurance.md

 ## Site Assignment (Mist)

 Once the SSR portion of the onboarding process is complete, each router is displayed on the Mist inventory page under **Organization > Inventory**.
-Select Gateways on the top of the page to see a list of the routers and status.
+Select WAN Edges on the top of the page to see a list of the routers and status.
 The router is listed as Unassigned, and must be assigned to the appropriate site.

 :::note
 Sites must have already been created - there is no option to create a site in the drop down.